WomeninHPC/mentoring/mentor-guide.md

 ## Principles of Good Mentoring

-Mentoring can happen before, during, and after ISC and the WHPC workshop.
+Mentoring can happen before, during, and after ISC/SC and the WHPC workshop.
 Be ready to practice the following:

 - Listen without judgement.